astropy/astropy/docs/development/releasing.rst

    version number (with no ``v`` prefix).
 Once you are happy with the changes, click **Save**, then **Publish**.

 #.
-Send out release announcement emails to email lists in
-   `Getting Help with Astropy <https://www.astropy.org/help.html>`_.
+Once the release(s) are available on the default ``conda`` channels,
+   prepare the public announcement.
 Use the previous announcement as a template, but link to the release tag instead of ``stable``.
+   For a new major release, you should coordinate with the Astropy Coordinators.
+   Meanwhile, for a bugfix release, you can proceed to send out an email to the ``astropy-dev`` and Astropy mailing lists.

 .. _release-procedure-beta-rc: